reactorlabs/rir/documentation/debugging.md

         n          serialize and deserialize the dispatch table on every `n`th RIR call.
 WARNING: This sometimes prevents optimization

+    DEBUG_SERIALIZE_LLVM=
+        1          serialize LLVM IR, and add metadata to make it patchable on different sessions.
+This will be set regardless of the env var if RIR_PRESERVE is set or the compiler server is running, so the only time this is useful is when debugging.

 ### Disassembly annotations

 #### Assumptions